-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ What Is Form DS-117?
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ What Is Form DS-117?

 Form DS-117 is an application form used by those who were once lawful permanent residents of the United States and wish to reenter the country.

 This application is known as the Application to Determine Returning Resident Status and is provided by the United States Citizenship and Immigration Services (USCIS).
 It serves as part of the Returning Resident Visa or SB-1 visa program, which allows individuals who have stayed abroad for an extended period to come back to the U.S. without having to go through the entire process for a new visa.

 United States residents who are green card or visa holders may remain outside the United States for up to two years without giving up their permanent resident status or green card.
 This means that even if they choose to stay abroad within this time frame, they will still be able to return to the United States as a legal permanent resident as long as they have been granted a reentry permit beforehand.

 If you remain outside of the U.S. for more than two years, your green card will be considered abandoned.
 That’s where Form DS-117 comes in.
 In some cases, green card holders might be unable to return before their two years.
 If this is the case, you will need to apply for an SB-1 visa, and the first step is completing Form DS-117.

 It should be noted that Form DS-117 is one of several steps to obtaining an SB-1 visa.
 The SB-1 visa will require you to have your permanent resident card, Form I-551, your re-entry permit, and proof of why you stayed abroad for more than two years, such as medical records, etc.